|

 - Dynamic RF: On

-When receiving telemetry, regardless of antenna mode, both antennas operate and the better signal is used ('antenna diversity').
+When receiving telemetry, regardless of antenna mode, both antennas operate and the stronger signal is used ('antenna diversity').

 |